Would you like to visit Portugal? Find out some of the things to do in Portugal in 15 days?

 After staying in Coimbra for the night, visit Lamego to discover Santuário de Nossa Senhora dos Remédios (Our Lady of Remedies Shrine), the medieval castle and the Sé (Cathedral).

 Near Peso da Régua you’ll find Douro valley and its Port wine vineyards.
-If you have the time, go to the magnificent viewpoint of São Leonardo de Galafura for a spectacular view over Douro.
+If you have the time, go to the magnificent São Leonardo de Galafura viewpoint for a spectacular view over Douro.

-Begin your day with a visit to the viewpoint of São Leonardo de Galafura if you haven’t had the time the day before.
+Begin your day with a visit to São Leonardo de Galafura viewpoint if you haven’t had the time the day before.

 After that, take the national road to Amarante and enjoy the beauty of the Douro.
 In Amarante visit: